Scattering of massive spin-2 field via graviton exchanges with different spin fields and the long range gravitational potential: Discussion

 \section{Discussion}

 { Let us summarise our results now.
-In this paper we have computed the 2-2 scattering between a massive spin-2 Fierz-Pauli field with various other spin fields, and from the non-relativistic limit of the scattering amplitude, we have computed the corresponding two body gravitational potentials at the leading (${\cal O}(G)$) and next to the leading (${\cal O}(G^2)$) orders.
-The massive spin-2 field does {\it not} stand for any massive gravity here, and gravity is simply Einstein's massless theory with the usual massless graviton as its quantum.
-We have taken the Fierz-Pauli massive spin-2 field as just a field theory with higher spin, minimally coupled to gravity.
+In this paper we have computed the 2-2 scattering between a massive spin-2 Fierz-Pauli field with various other spin fields, and from the non-relativistic limit of the scattering amplitudes, we have computed the corresponding two body gravitational potentials at the leading (${\cal O}(G)$) and next to the leading (${\cal O}(G^2)$) orders.
+The massive spin-2 field does {\it not} stand for any massive gravity here, and gravity is taken to be simply general relativity with the usual massless graviton as its quantum.
+We have taken the Fierz-Pauli massive spin-2 field as just a field theory with higher spin, minimally coupled to gravity, e.g.~\cite{Bekenstein:1972ky}.
 At the leading order (${\cal O}(G)$), we have computed the gravitational potential for its scattering with massive scalar, fermion, and Proca fields, \ref{S3}.
-The Newton potential, as well as spin and polarisation dependent non-spherical terms, have been explicitly computed.
-For the massive spin-2-massive scalar scattering, we have further extended the above computations to the next to the leading order (${\cal O}(G^2)$), \ref{S4}.
+The Newton potential, along with the spin and polarisation dependent non-spherical terms, have been explicitly computed.
+For the massive spin-2 - massive scalar scattering, we have further extended the above computations to the next to the leading order (${\cal O}(G^2)$), \ref{S4}.
 For this case, we have explicitly demonstrated the polarisation independent spherical parts only.
-The present computations could be thought of as an attempt to understand the gravitational potential in the context of a higher spin field theory.
+The present computations could be thought of as one of the ongoing attempts to understand the gravitational potential in the context of a higher spin field theory.

-As a step forward, perhaps it will be interesting to understand the quantum corrections to Newton's potential in viable massive gravity theories, in which the vDVZ discontinuity can be taken care of via some Vainshtein screening mechanism~\cite{deRham:2014zqa}.
-We wish to investigate this issue in our future work.
+As a step forward, perhaps it will be interesting to understand the quantum corrections to Newton's potential in viable massive gravity theories, in which the vDVZ discontinuity can be taken care of via some Vainshtein screening mechanism at scales small compared to the Hubble horizon~\cite{deRham:2014zqa}.
+We hope to investigate this issue in our future work.